My Wife (song): MY WiFE

 In 1979 "My Wife" was again released as a B-side single, this time to "Long Live Rock".
 This version was recorded live and released on The Kids Are Alright.
-What is rare about this version is that it was the only song released from The Who's 1977 concert at the Kilburn State Theatre in London.
+What is rare about this version is that it was the only song released from the Who's 1977 concert at the Gaumont State Theatre in London.
 The rest of the songs were not released until 2008 on the DVD The Who at Kilburn: 1977.
 The song is unlike the studio version as it has a guitar solo by Townshend but no piano or horns.

 Live and compilation appearances

 The song was performed first on the Who's Next Tour and quickly became a live staple until Entwistle's death in 2002.
 It is featured on the following live and compilation albums by the Who: